Belltown to Seattle Center Connection Project

 What's Happening Now?

 We are currently in the early design phase of the Belltown to Seattle Center Connection project.
-We anticipate construction to be completed prior to the FIFA 2026 Men's World Cup.
+These near-term improvements between Belltown and Seattle Center will enhance safety and accessibility in preparation for the 2026 FIFA Men's World Cup.
+The project extends transportation improvements to provide a safer, more comfortable way to bike and roll between some of Seattle's most popular destinations.
+We anticipate construction to be completed prior to the 2026 FIFA Men's World Cup.

 If you have any questions or would like to receive project updates, please email our project inbox at belltownseattlecenterconnection@seattle.gov.